Coronavirus: Will It Affect Your Pet’s Travel Plans?

-If you are planning your move to China and your pet’s relocation is being affected, we can help!
+If you are planning your move and your pet’s relocation is being affected, we can help!

 PetRelocation stays constantly informed of both country and airline updates by partnering with a network of service partners throughout China, Hong Kong and all over the world.
 We can provide up-to-date information on what is or is not possible for your pet at this time.
 We can also offer logistical solutions and plans for your pet if you and your family must travel before pet restrictions are lifted.

 PetRelocation will be keeping this information current as the situation evolves.
 Our dedicated team of consultants are here to help.
-Contact us today if you and your pet need assistance with your upcoming move to China or Hong Kong.
+Contact us today so that we can assist with your future relocations or if we can be of assistance during this time.